Omega-Mu-Gamma-Studio/SeeDS/README.md

 ---

-## 4. The Tutor System (quick reference)
+## 4. The Tutor System & The Passport (quick reference)

-Full detail and all 10 personalities in `GAMMA_COUSINS.md` — read that file before writing any dialogue.
-Summary of the mechanism:
+Full tutor detail and all 10 personalities in `GAMMA_COUSINS.md` — read that file before writing any dialogue.
+Full technical spec of both systems below is in `PRD.md` §5 and §6.1/§8.6.

+**Tutors:**
 1. Every lesson has neutral default dialogue baked into its core JSON.
-2. A user selects a "Gamma Cousin" as their active tutor — changeable anytime from Settings, never locked.
+2. On first launch, the app is **gated** — nothing else renders until the student picks a Gamma Cousin as their tutor (`cousinStore.hasSelectedAdvisor`).
+3. That choice is changeable anytime afterward from Settings.
-3. If that cousin has a written dialogue file for the current lesson, her version is shown.
-If not, the neutral default is shown instead.
+4. If the selected cousin has written dialogue for the current lesson, hers is shown; if not, the neutral default is shown instead.
 Nothing ever breaks from incomplete content.
-4. Progress tracking is entirely independent of which cousin is active.
+5. Progress tracking is entirely independent of which cousin is active.

+**The Passport:**
+1. Units are subdivided into named **landmarks** (e.g. Unit 1 = "The
+   Chainworks" + "The Stack & Queue Yard"), each with a short `visualHook` description and an explicit list of which lessons belong to it.
+2. Completing a lesson stamps its landmark in the student's in-app Passport.
+3. Once every lesson under a landmark is done, that landmark's stamp **seals** (wax-crest state) — a small, satisfying "you've finished this whole place" moment distinct from finishing just one lesson.
+4. **Every unit file must define its `landmarks` array** (`PRD.md` §8.6) — a
+   unit without one silently produces no passport progress for its lessons.
+   This is a required part of authoring a new unit, not decoration to add later.

 ---